LAMPS PLUS Blog Policies

 For the truly daring, go ahead and nix the mirror altogether.
 Opt for an inspirational message board instead!
 Not ready to ditch your reflection just yet?
 A glass writing pen lets you leave yourself a love note any day of the week without the committment.

 You might think that it takes a major, gut-wrenching home renovation to create a dream bathroom with an oversized window like the photo above, but guess again!
 A large, oversized window-style mirror can give you the look you desire - without breaking through your walls (and wallet!)

-These are some of my favorite mirrors from Lamps Plus.
+These are some of my favorite decorative mirrors from Lamps Plus.
 Which are your faves?

 Left: Greenbriar Hardwood 35" Round Wall Mirror, Right: Ivory and Gold Mosaic 32" Round Wall Mirror

 Left: Uttermost Perching Birds Small 39 1/4" High Wall Mirror, Right: Howard Elliott Courtney 39" High Rectangular Hanging Mirror